 And with the abundant acquisition opportunities about to hit in 2013, you know the importance of getting your own house in order before you compound the situation.

 Here are four new strategies that I’ve found that are shaping the future of top-performing banks.
 These strategies are profoundly changing the game of banking, and you should be paying attention to them.

 #1.
 Master the right “franchise system.”

-What if everyone had the clear road map and education to do his or her job like a top 1 per center does it?
-What if the strategy tied into the marketing which tied into the sales process, and it all tied together with a “culture system” that kept everyone focused on the few right things and kept visibility and celebration of that progress,
+What if everyone had a clear road map and education to do his or her job as a top 1 percenter does it?
+What if the strategy tied into the marketing, which tied into the sales process, and it all tied together with a “culture system” that kept everyone focused on the few right things and kept visibility and celebration of that progress,

 #1.
 Culture trumps strategy.

 Hundreds of studies now show that culture is the leading predictor of future growth and profitability.